-The DNP Project is the culminating experience spiraled throughout the program.
+The DNP Project is the culminating experience that spiraled throughout the program.
 Discussion of the project starts during the first course, NUR 8000 Evidence Based Practice for Advanced Practice.
 Students learn skills in team leadership as they endeavor to improve practice either directly or indirectly.
 DNP project milestones are linked with didactic course work.
 There are two important evaluation points:

 The DNP project proposal.
 The purpose of the Proposal Defense is to provide the student with the opportunity to demonstrate depth and breadth of proficiency in a practice-based content area and in their ability to develop a sound and feasible plan (or proposal) for the implementation and evaluation of a needed evidence-based practice change to improve the quality of care.
 The Proposal Defense also provides the DNP Committee an opportunity to assess whether the student is ready to proceed with implementation of the project.
 As the final component of NUR 9010, the student will submit the project proposal to their DNP Project Chair and the DNP Committee.
 The DNP Project Chair, along with the DNP committee, will review project proposals and determine if students are adequately prepared to proceed.
-Students who do not pass the DNP project proposal will enroll in additional credits of 9010 the following semester to revise the project and resubmit.
+Students who do not pass the DNP project proposal will fail 9010 and repeat it the following semester to revise the project and resubmit.
 The proposal defense does not require face to face meeting.

 The DNP Project Final Presentation.
 The purpose of the DNP Project Final Defense is to provide the student with the opportunity to present the results of the DNP Project to committee members and to the public.
 The DNP project final presentation will occur as the final component of NUR 9030.
-The student and/or committee members can be off-site.
+The students and/or committee members can be off-site.

 DNP Project Milestones.
 The sequence of the DNP coursework is intended to achieve the necessary knowledge and skills coinciding with the requirements of the developing DNP Project.
 The DNP Project is intended to demonstrate the student's scholarly growth over the course of the DNP program, culminating in a significant contribution to direct or indirect healthcare delivery.
-Evidence Based Practice Principles will be spiraled through each of the first-year didactic courses and second year practicum courses to ensure successful completion of the DNP project.
-Students are required to successfully meet benchmarks for DNP Project products each semester to progress in the program.
+Evidence Based Practice Principles will be spiraled through courses to ensure successful completion of the DNP project.
+Students are required to successfully meet academic milestones each semester to progress in the program.

 The DNP Project Final Paper.
 Below is a suggested template for the DNP Project final manuscript.
-Parts of the manuscript will be completed throughout the program (see DNP project milestones).
-As part of the final components of NUR 9030, Student complete and submit their final manuscript.
+As part of the final components of NUR 9030 the student will complete and submit their final manuscript.